nickdnk/zerobounce-php/readme.md

                 // Toxic or disposable.
                 break;

+            case Result::SUBSTATUS_ROLE_BASED:
+                // admin@, helpdesk@, info@ etc; not a personal email break;

             // ... and so on.

         }

     } else if ($result->getStatus() === Result::STATUS_INVALID) {

-        // Invalid email
+        // Invalid email.

     } else if ($result->getStatus() === Result::STATUS_SPAMTRAP) {

-        // Spam-trap
+        // Spam-trap.

     } else if ($result->getStatus() === Result::STATUS_ABUSE) {

-        // Abuse
+        // Abuse.

     } else if ($result->getStatus() === Result::STATUS_CATCH_ALL) {

-        // Catch-all address, such as info@, help@ etc.
+        // Address is catch-all; not necessarily a private email.

     } else if ($result->getStatus() === Result::STATUS_UNKNOWN) {